ThomasCarroll/htqc/r_course/introToR_Session1.md

 patient4 female               0 0  1  0
          male                 0 0  0  0
 ```
-Correlation
+Statistics (6/26) - Correlation
 =========================================================

 A common task in statistical analysis is to investigate the relationship between pairs of numeric vectors.

 This can be done by identifying the correlation between numeric vectors using the **cor()** function in R.

-In this example we use cor() to identify the pearson between two variables.
+In this example we use cor() to identify the Pearson correlation between two variables.
 The **method** argument may be set to make use of different correlation methods.

 - Perfectly posively correlated vectors will return 1
 - Perfectly negatively correlated vectors will return -1
 - Vectors showing no or little correlation will be close to 0.

-Correlation
+Statistics (7/26) - Correlation between vectors
 =========================================================